Accords-Library/v3.accords-library.com/README.md

 - `when-dark-theme`: only display element if the current theme is dark (manually or automatically)
 - `when-light-theme`: only display element if the current theme is light (manually or automatically)

+- `when-no-print`: only display when not printing

 - `hide-scrollbar`: hide the element scrollbar
 - `texture-dots`: add a background paper like texture to the element

 - `font-serif`: by default, everything use sans-serif.
 Use this class to make the font serif.
+- `high-contrast-text`: add a shadow around the text to increase perceived contrast.
+- `prose`: apply typography rules.
+Useful for main text content

 ## CSS Component classes

 - `pressable-icon`: used to make a SVG/Text look pressable
-- `keycap`: used to make an element look like a pressable keycap
+- `pressable`: used to make a container look pressable

 ## CSS Global Variables

 - `--color-base-X`: the current theme colors.
 X can be between 0 and 1000, available in increments of 50.
 - `--font-serif`: by default, everything use sans-serif.
 Use this variable to make the font serif.

 ## Translations

 For all the following exemples, the spaces within the double curly braces are important.

 ### Variables